NVRC: Neural Video Representation Compression: Experiment

 \subsection{Ablation study}

-To evaluate the contribution of the main components in NVRC, an ablation study was performed based on the UVG dataset, using the configurations in Section \ref{sec:experiments}, but with two sequences (Jockey and ReadySetGo from the UVG dataset \cite{mercat2020uvg}) and four rate points for each variant.
-Results with additional configurations will be provided in the later version of the paper.
+To evaluate the contribution of the main components in NVRC, an ablation study was performed based on the UVG dataset \cite{mercat2020uvg}, using the configurations in Section \ref{sec:experiments}, but four rate points for each variant.

-\textbf{Alternative entropy model settings.} We compared different combinations of entropy models for encoding feature grids $\theta_{grid}$ and network parameters $\theta_{layer}$: Context model + dual-axis conditional Gaussian model (Default setting in NRVC), (V1) Context model + per-tensor conditional Gaussian model, (V2.) per-tensor conditional Gaussian model + dual-axis conditional Gaussian model, (V3) per-tensor conditional Gaussian model + per-tensor conditional Gaussian model.
+\textbf{Alternative entropy model settings.} We compared different combinations of entropy models for encoding feature grids $\theta_{grid}$ and network parameters $\theta_{layer}$: Context model + dual-axis conditional Gaussian model (Default setting in NRVC), (V1) Context model + per-tensor conditional Gaussian model, (V2) per-tensor conditional Gaussian model + dual-axis conditional Gaussian model, (V3) per-tensor conditional Gaussian model + per-tensor conditional Gaussian model.

 \textbf{Hierarchical parameters coding.} In NVRC, the quantization parameters $\phi_{quant}$ and the entropy model parameters $\phi_{em}$ are also entropy coded.
 To verify this, we created another variant (V4) with $\phi_{quant}$ and $\phi_{em}$ not coded but stored in half-precision.